 5. Promote initiative

-Encourage students to work ahead and make brief presentations to discuss take-away ideas, to promote a development attitude and add diversity to your lectures.
+Encourage students to work ahead and make brief presentations to discuss take-away ideas, promote a development attitude, and add diversity to your lectures.

 You'll almost always have some enthusiastic students in your course.
 Ask them if they'd want to get ahead now and again.
 If you're reading a certain chapter in a textbook, suggest that they read the next one as well.
 You could find that other students desire a little more effort when they deliver their future presentations to explore the next chapter on your behalf.